 As stated at the outset, the overall intent of the Act is to ensure that those offering securities to the public are preparing accounts that are to a minimum set standard, that are audited and that are registered and available for review.
 Their aim is to ensure that the public are protected against misleading prospectuses and other issue documents.

 The primary purpose of this law is to encourage employers to take responsibility for the management of health and safety in the workplace.
 There is a general duty on employers to take all practical steps in this regard.
 These steps include providing and maintaining a safe work environment, maintaining facilities for the safety of employees, ensuring machinery and equipment is designed and set up to be safe for employees to operate, ensuring that employees are not exposed to hazards, and developing and implementing procedures for dealing with emergencies.
 Employers must ensure that employees are capable of operating machinery or plant which they may be required to use as part of their employment.
-Employers are required to investigate and record any accident at work, preserve the accident scene where practicable, and notify the Department of Labour as soon as possible after the accident has occurred.
+Employers are required to investigate and record any accident at work, preserve the accident scene where practicable, and notify WorkSafe New Zealand as soon as possible after the accident has occurred.
 A breach of the Act may result in significant penalties.

-This Act established a new regime for the recognition and registration of security interests in all personal (non real estate) property.
+This Act established a regime for the recognition and registration of security interests in all personal (non real estate) property.
 It is modelled on Article 9 of the American Uniform Commercial Code in various Personal Property Security Acts enacted in the Canadian provinces.

 This Act is designed to protect the privacy of individuals in relation to the collection, use, access, correction and disclosure of personal information about individuals.
 The Act established 12 individual privacy principles for the protection of personal information.
 These principles are the key part of the Act.
 In business the application of the Act arises in areas such as sales and marketing, credit control and employment.